BCSC 220: Syllabus

 Course Description

-This course will provide an inter-disciplinary view of modern research into how the human brain solves the problems involved in sensory perception.
-Topics covered include the nature of light in the environment, the physical properties of the eye, the structure and function of the visual nervous system, the visual functions of humans and other animals, including how we perceive the three-dimensional structure of the world, how we recognize objects, and how visual information is used to control action in the world.
-The course will also deal with clinical aspects of vision—optical correction, disease, and effects of brain damage— as well as examining processes common to all sensory systems.
+This course offers an interdisciplinary exploration of how the human brain addresses the complex problems of sensory perception.
+Topics will include the nature of light in the environment, the physical properties of the eye, and the structure and function of the visual nervous system.
+We will examine how humans and other animals perceive the three-dimensional structure of the world, recognize objects, and use visual information to guide action.
+Clinical aspects of vision will also be discussed, including optical correction, visual disorders, and the consequences of brain injury, as well as perceptual processes that are shared across sensory systems.

-This year, the driving theme of the course will be active vision: the role of the observer’s behavior in facilitating visual processes and enabling the formation of visual representations.
-This broad theme will serve as a scaffolding for examining a variety of visual functions and impairments.
+The central theme of this year’s course is active vision: the ways in which the observer’s own behavior shapes and facilitates visual processing, enabling the formation of stable and useful visual representations.
+This theme will serve as a framework for investigating both normal visual function and perceptual impairments.

 Goals

-The course reviews efforts to understand visual perception within the context of interdisciplinary brain sciences.
-In order to accomplish this goal, we will include the following materials:
+This course reviews efforts to understand visual perception within the broader context of the interdisciplinary brain sciences.
+To achieve this, it will include the following components:

-- Presentation of basic findings in visual neuroscience, providing a comprehensive picture of some of the important advances made in this area over the past 30 years.
-We will review the anatomical structures of neuronal networks in the visual system, the physiological properties of the neurons which compose them, and their possible perceptual functions.
-This material will provide exposure to one of the most intensively investigated areas of systems neuroscience.
+- Presentation of key findings in visual neuroscience.
+The course will survey major advances in vision science over the past three decades.
+This includes the anatomical organization of the visual system, the physiological properties of the neurons that compose it, and the perceptual functions these neural mechanisms may serve.
+This material will introduce students to one of the most intensively investigated areas of systems neuroscience.

 Course Organization